 As a result, I occasionally get email feedback from well-meaning people in the disability community who are proponents of people-first language, demanding that I use this style in the future.
-This issue provokes strong feelings both for and against this style in people with disabilities.
+This issue provokes strong feelings both for and against this style.

 Reasons Why People-First Language Is Not Effective

-People-First Language Is Awkward and Difficult to Use
+It is Awkward and Difficult to Read

 The constant use of phrases like “a person who has a mental illness” or a “person with autism” when writing or speaking about the disabled is cumbersome.
-Oft-repeated phrases are boring and tedious, as well as making articles too long.
+Oft-repeated phrases are tedious, as well as making articles too long.
 Using people-first language is also problematic for writers who are limited to a specific number of words in news articles.

-People-First Language Can Be Dehumanizing
+People-First Language Can be Dehumanizing

-Descriptors in Common Usage Are Discarded
+Descriptors In Common Usage are Discarded

 Person-First Language Is Not Universally Accepted